SAP-samples/teched2024-XP280/exercises/ex3/README.md

 ## Summary

-You have enhanced your SAP BTP infrastructure as Code to create a SAP Build Code setup based on a predefined module.
+You have enhanced your SAP BTP infrastructure as Code to create an SAP Build Code setup based on a predefined module.
 Let's finish things by adding the necessary configuration for SAP Build Process Automation!

 Continue to - [Exercise 4 - Setup of SAP Build Process Automation](../ex4/README.md)